 12. DON'T BE AN IDIOT/TAKE DUMB RISKS

 Oh, everyone is going cliff jumping or paragliding?
-That is cool, I am going to not do that.
+That is cool, but I'm going to not do that.

 13. EXPLORE IN DAYLIGHT FIRST

-14. WEAR HEADPHONES TO IGNORE PEOPLE TALKING TO YOU
+14. WEAR HEADPHONES IF YOU NEED TO IGNORE PEOPLE TALKING TO YOU

-If you just walk around with headphones in, even if they aren't playing music, you can ignore people talking to you.
+If you just walk around with headphones in, even if they aren't playing music, you can ignore people who start to harrass you (you can still talk to those who seem nice or need help!)

 15. DON'T RIDE IN CABS ALONE AT NIGHT